kriber82/CodecentricChallenge/DecisionRecords.md

 ## Should have
 - Implementierung der echten github API-Abfrage
-- Use developers real name instead of pseudonym

 ## Nice To Have
 - Tests in schnell und langsam auftrennen